Advisicon/advisicon/nttg/usability-interviews/observations.markdown

 Hosting is still through SiteGround.
 The Joomla platform running on the SiteGround Apache servers is currently free of charge.

-# Document Biases

-The information we've gathered has been heavily reliant on the user studies conducted with administrative users.
-To better understand the needs of other user types, we suggest conducting additional user studies with private access users (if such users exist) and public users.

-An important part of additional user studies will be finding and observing private access users.
-Since this is a group that is largely ignored in current administrative practices, learning about the needs and expectations of these users is likely to result in a significant improvement in their experience with the site.

 [1]: http://en.wikipedia.org/wiki/Bus_factor "A brief explanation of Bus Factor on Wikipedia"